- Welcome to the Six Degrees Holdings Limited’s (“6DG”) privacy notice.

 - The information that we collect and use about you are regulated by the General Data Protection Regulation which applies across the European Union, including in the United Kingdom.

-- We have appointed a data privacy team who are responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy team at email@example.com.
+- We have appointed a data privacy team responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights or if you wish to contact our Data Protection Officer, please contact firstname.lastname@example.org.

 - You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.